malikhan-dev/zenql/README.md

 What Is Lingo?

 As Of Now Lingo Is A Set Of Functions or Extensions That Can Help You Querying Data from any Structures.
 Something Like Linq In C# Or Streams In Java.
 Detailed Documentation Available In Wiki Section.
-This Project Is An Open Source Project Under No Guarantees, Though We Use Test Driven Approach To Ensure Stable Releases. #Documentations Available In The Wiki Section.
+This Project Is An Open Source Project Under No Guarantees, Though We Use Test Driven Approach To Ensure Stable Releases.

+### 📚Documentations Available In The Wiki Section.